web analytics

 They should sit on the line being assigned to him.
 The best position is to face the umpire.
 The actual sitting distance between the line judges with the court is about 2.5 to 3.5 meters.

-1. When the shuttle is falling outside the boundary, the line judge needs to shout “out” loud and clear to report the shuttle is landed “outside the boundary.”
-At the same time, the arms need to raise sideways so that the umpire can see clearly.
+1. When the shuttle is falling outside the boundary, the line judge needs to shout “out” loud and clear to report that the shuttle has landed “outside the boundary.”
+At the same time, the arms need to be raised sideways so that the umpire can see clearly.

 2. If the shuttle is landed within the line boundary, the line judges only need to point to the line with their hands.

-3. If the eyesight of the line judge is blocked, they need to use both hands to cover their eyes immediately to signal the umpire they miss the eye judgment.
+3. If the eyesight of the line judge is blocked, they need to use both hands to cover their eyes immediately to signal to the umpire that they miss the eye judgment.

 Badminton Line Judge Training

-BWF issues no course or certification to the training of line judges.
+BWF issues no course or certification for the training of line judges.
 Therefore, the path to becoming a qualified line judge will with different for many countries.
-Since the position is not as important as umpire or service judge, thus, most of the requirement for someone to become a line judge is rather lenient.
+Since the position is not as important as an umpire or service judge, thus, most of the requirements for someone to become a line judge are rather lenient.

 In addition, the implementation of “Hawk-Eye” helps to share the jobs with the line judges.